+Certified public accountants (CPAs) are at the top of the accounting field.
 Whether you keep the books at a small office or review files for the IRS, accounting is a wide field with many professions in it.
-At the top of this field sits the CPA.
-Certified Public Accountants are accounting professionals who have passed both the privately issued CPA exam and public licensing requirements.
+Certified public accountants are accounting professionals who have passed both the privately issued CPA exam and public licensing requirements.
 If you need someone to look at your money, they’re the cream of the crop.
 Here’s what you need to know about the CPA.

 - A professional credential issued by the American Institute of Certified Public Accountants (the AICPA);

-- And a professional license issued by each individual state.
+- A professional license issued by each individual state.

 The AICPA writes and distributes the CPA exam.
 While every state uses this exam as part of its local license requirements to become a CPA, each also has its own requirements for licensure.
 These typically involve some combination of residency in the state, education requirements, and minimum training and/or experience in accounting.